Meet the Staff

 Sleep and Anxiety Practitioner

 Stella joined Imara in February 2020.
-She is a qualified Advanced Rapid Transformational Therapist, Certified Hypnotherapist, Biology Teacher and soon to be qualified Children’s Sleep Practitioner.
+She is a qualified Advanced Rapid Transformational Therapist, Certified Hypnotherapist, Biology Teacher and qualified Children’s Sleep Practitioner.
 She has over 12 years’ experience of working with children in an educational, pastoral and, more recently, a therapeutic setting.

 Early on in her teaching career Stella realised that students would often be drawn to seek her advice and guidance on a variety of issues, more often than not around sleep and anxiety.
 Having experienced sleeping issues and severe anxiety first-hand, Stella could provide pastoral support and empathise, but very little beyond.
 Consequently, this gave Stella the drive and motivation to gain further qualifications that would enable her to work with children suffering from these issues in a therapeutic setting.
 Stella now teaches her clients and their families the very same knowledge and tools that led to her own recovery many years ago.
 Furthermore, where appropriate, Stella uses Rapid Transformational Therapy as a powerful tool to help her clients to free themselves from the root cause of the anxiety and sleep issues that they currently experience